 Beer making is one of the most difficult processes in the food industry.
 To obtain high quality beverage brewers need to take into account the many nuances and carefully select ingredients.
 Next we’ll have a look at the important stages of brewing technology which is used by most modern factories.

 First, let’s find out is beer made from.
 In classic technology only four components are allowed:

 Malt – a product obtained from the germination of grain seeds.
-In order to produce beer barley is used which passes malting – a process that facilitates the germination of grain.
-After soaking barley seeds swell and chemical reactions start which cause starch-splitting to obtain malt sugar required for fermentation.
+In order to produce beer, barley is used which passes malting – a process that facilitates the germination of grain.
+After soaking barley seeds swell and chemical reactions start which causes starch-splitting to obtain malt sugar required for fermentation.

 Water.
 In brewing water is distinguished by contents and salt concentration.
 For some types of beer “hard water” (high in salt) fits better (for example, for Munich).
 There are types made solely with water that has low salt content; that’s pilsner.
 Modern technologies allow brewers to regulate the concentration of salts in water with a very high level of accuracy.

 Hops.
 It gives the beer a distinctive bitter taste and fragrant aroma.
 It is also responsible for the foaming.
 You can’t replace hops during beer production without the loss of quality.
 This is a unique plant which contains more than 200 substances responsible for the taste.
 Interestingly enough, only cones of pistillate hop plants are suitable for beer.

 Yeast.
 As of today special brewer’s yeast family Saccharomycetaceae are used and they don’t occur in nature.
 They are artificially bred specifically for brewing.
 There are two types of yeasts depending on fermentation technology used in the beer production: